wpengine/headless-docs/guides/getting-started/README.md

 The platform supports [Node.js](https://nodejs.org/) based applications.

-Node uses npm for it's package management which allows you to set the version of Node your applications requires via the `engines` property.
+Node uses npm for it's package management which allows you to set the version of Node your applications requires via the `engines` property inside your project's `package.json`.

 ```json
 {